|Nutritional Guidelines (per serving)|

 - 1 thumb-size piece of ginger or Thai ginger/galangal, grated

 - 4 cloves garlic, minced

-- 1-2 hot yellow chilies, minced, OR 1-2 red chilies, OR 1/2 to 1 tsp. dried crushed red chili (chili flakes) - adjust to your preferred spiciness
+- 1 to 2 hot yellow chilies, minced, or 1 to 2 red chilies, or 1/2 to 1 tsp. dried crushed red chili (chili flakes)

 - 1 teaspoon ground coriander

 - 2 teaspoons ground cumin